 It is no secret that job hunting can be difficult and frustrating.
 In spite of the dwindling global economy, it is not likely to change anytime soon.
 You will at least land the best job offer of your life after you pass the tough job hunt hurdles such as interviews, background checks, salary negotiations, etc.

 Not many people find this easy.
 Because of this, you should thank your employers for believing in you and entrusting you with the job.
 Thank-you letters for job offers are the best way to accomplish this.

-Lets go over the basics of writing a job offer thank you letter.
+Let’s discuss the basics of writing a job offer thank you letter.

 Why Do You Need to Write One?

-Beyond showing your appreciation, by writing a than you letter, you can also indicate whether or not youâ€™ll be accepting the job.
-Its a good idea to show your gratitude whether or not you ultimately decide to accept the job offer.
+Additionally, by writing a thank you letter, you can indicate whether or not you will accept the position.
+You should show your appreciation regardless of whether you accept the job offer.

 Job Offer Thank You Letter Samples

 Please find examples of letters to get you started.

 MM/DD/YY [Name] [Title] [Organization] [Address] [City, State, Zip Code] Dear [Name], I want to express my gratitude for your job offer with [Company Name].
 My excitement about joining your management team increased even further after our interview.
 The process of relocating will take several weeks, but I am confident that I will be able to begin the position on the date we discussed [date].
 Keep me updated on any information you deem relevant.
 My contact information is available to you, but the best way to reach me is via e-mail.
 Thank you again for the opportunity.
 In addition to working on such an important project, I am looking forward to working in a creative environment.
 Sincerely [Your Name]

 The above example shows that you really don’t need to write a lengthy thank you letter for a job offer.
 Thank the person and include any information that might be helpful going forward.